How to save on health care expenses

 Avoid urgent care outlets (if you can)

-Copays tend to be higher for visits to urgent care clinics (the stop-and-shop convenience clinics that have popped up all over) than to your regular doctor’s office.
+Copays tend to be higher for visits to urgent care clinics (the stop-and-shop convenience storefronts) than to your regular doctor’s office.
 Try to save urgent care visits for serious issues like high fevers or migraines that can’t wait a day or two for your primary care doc.
 Also note that for basic medical questions—i.e., something you’re tempted to Google—many insurance companies offer a free 24/7 nurse hotline to call.
 For true emergencies, you have no choice but to head to the emergency room, but it will be costly: ERs often charge three times the price of a visit to an urgent care facility, or even more.

 Until recently, it’s been difficult to compare the costs of medical tests and procedures.
 That’s beginning to change with sites like clearhealthcosts.com, healthcarebluebook.com, and fairhealthconsumer.org.
 If you’re facing an expensive health issue, use these sites to find ranges of costs by category so that you can locate a provider offering a fair price.
 The prices won’t be exact, but they’ll help steer you to the right places to save money.
-A 2018 study found that the cost of 40% of medical procedures can be reduced by comparison-shopping, but only 1% of patients employ price-transparency tools to do it.
+A 2018 study found that comparison-shopping can reduce the cost of 40% of medical procedures, but only 1% of patients employ price-transparency tools to do it.

 One last piece of advice: Do the math.
 Medical bills often contain errors like failing to subtract copays you’ve already made or billing you for a service your insurance should have covered.
 Scrutinize your bills, and raise any issues with your provider or your insurer.
 It’s a hassle, but it could save you real money.